seqscope/cartloader/docs/reference/run_visiumhd.md

 ## Overview

-An end‑to‑end workflow for 10x Visium HD data using `CartLoader` to run steps (including load Space Ranger assets, convert SGE, run FICTURE, import cells and images, package assets, and upload for sharing) as needed.
+An end‑to‑end workflow for 10x Visium HD data using `CartLoader` to run steps (including load Space Ranger assets, convert SGE, run FICTURE, import cells, square-bin outputs with optional UMAPs, background images, package assets, and upload for sharing) as needed.

 ---
 ## Requirements